fukuda-lab/OpenOBA/README.md

 ### 2. Install OpenWPM

-We will use the same script of OpenWPM, the only change is that we want to use specifically Firefox version `108.0.2`
+We will use the same script of OpenWPM, the only change is that we want to use specifically Firefox version `108.0.2`.
+If it doesn't work, try deleting the `--force` tag in `./install.sh` file

 ```bash
 ./install.sh